Bloch dynamics with second order Berry phase correction: Characteristic equations with second order corrections

-To compare our results with those in recent work \cites{GYN, GYN2}, we consider the special case taken in these papers where the electric field is uniform, or equivalently the scaler potential is linear.
-Note that our results apply to more general situations.
+To compare our results with those in recent work \cites{GYN, GYN2}, we follow their setup to consider the special case taken in these papers where the electric field is uniform, or equivalently the scaler potential is linear.
 In this scenario, $\nabla_x U$ reduces to a constant vector, and all the higher order derivatives of $U$ vanish.
 Moreover, $H^1$ and $E^1$ no longer depend on $x$, and as a result, ${\mathcal{A}}'={\mathcal{A}}^0 + \e {\mathcal{A}}^1$ becomes $x-$independent.